Frequently Asked Questions

 An acute problem may resolve itself quicker than one which is chronic.
 Generally we ask for 4 treatments to see change as each one will build on what had been done the one before.

-While the issue may not be resolved in this time, it allows for us to see how your body is responding, and for treatment to move from a more global approach (in your first visit), to more specific assessments and treatment.
+While the issue may not be resolved in this time, it allows for us to see how your body is responding, and to continue to adjust treatment as needed.